emaze/emaze-dysfunctional/README.md

 * `Function<T, List<R>> allMatches(Clause<T, R>... clauses)` to apply all clauses matching a condition
 * also for binary functions

+Added methods to `Maps` class to transform all keys and/or all values of the passed map, given a mapper function:
+* `Map<W, V> mapKeys(Map<K, V> input, Function<K, W> keysMapper)` to transform all keys of the passed map applying the passed mapper function
+* `Map<W, V> mapKeys(Map<K, V> input, Function<K, W> keysMapper, BinaryOperator<V> valueMerger)` to transform all keys of the passed map applying the passed mapper function.
+If the key is already present into the map, the passed value merger is applied to the value
+* `Map<K, W> mapValues(Map<K, V> input, Function<V, W> valuesMapper)` to transform all values of the passed map applying the passed mapper function
+* `Map<KK, VV> mapKeysAndValues(Map<K, V> input, Function<K, KK> keysMapper, Function<V, VV> valuesMapper)` to transform all keys and all values of the passed map applying the passed mapper functions
+* `Map<KK, VV> mapKeysAndValues(Map<K, V> input, Function<K, KK> keysMapper, Function<V, VV> valuesMapper, BinaryOperator<VV> valueMerger)` to transform all keys and all values of the passed map applying the passed mapper functions.
+If the key is already present into the map, the passed value merger is applied to the value

 #### Refactors

 Some better names: